Dee-Sol/algorithms/README.md

  ### k-Clustering Algorithms

  Two implementations of clustering algorithms (for more detail, see ReadMe in respective folder).
 The first one is a variant of Kruskal's Minimum Spanning Tree algorithm.

-The second one is intended for much larger graphs - it uses: 1) Hamming distances to leverage off of bit-masks, and 2) the Union-Find data structure.
+ The second one is intended for much larger graphs, as it uses: 1) Hamming distances to leverage off of bit-masks, and 2) the Union-Find data structure.

  ### Karatsuba Multiplication